Expanding Small-Scale Datasets with Guided Imagination: More Experimental Results and Discussion

-{Second, our dataset expansion can provide expanded datasets ready for training various network architectures.
-In some real application scenarios like mobile terminals, the supportable model size is very limited due to the constraints of device hardware.
-However, the publicly available checkpoints provided by CLIP are only ResNet50, ViT-B/32 or even larger models, which may not be allowed to use in those scenarios.
-By contrast, the expanded dataset by our method can be directly used to train various model architectures (cf.~Table~\ref{exp_application}), and thus is more applicable to the application scenarios with hardware constraints.
-One solution of using CLIP here is to conduct knowledge distillation from big CLIP models to help train various small model architectures.
-However, as shown in Table~\ref{exp_main} and Table~\ref{exp_dalle_medical_image_compare_to_clip}, although knowledge distillation of CLIP indeed improves model performance on most datasets, it only leads to limited performance gains.
-This is because CLIP knowledge distillation has two key limitations.
-First, distillation can only lead to limited improvement when the performance of CLIP on the target dataset (\eg medical image domains) is not good.
-Second, distillation does not work well when the architectures of student and teacher models are mismatched~\citep{cho2019efficacy,stanton2021does}.
-Such a comparison further shows the advantage of our method for training various network architectures, while the CLIP model architectures are fixed and not editable.
-Also, once the datasets are expanded, they can be released to the public to facilitate future studies.}
+Second, our dataset expansion can provide expanded datasets suitable for training various network architectures.
+In certain practical scenarios, such as mobile terminals, the permissible model size is severely limited due to hardware constraints.
+Nonetheless, the publicly available CLIP checkpoints are restricted to ResNet-50, ViT-B/32, or even larger models, which may not be viable in these constrained settings.
+In contrast, the expanded dataset by our method can be readily employed to train a various range of model architectures (cf. Table~\ref{exp_application}), making it more applicable to scenarios with hardware limitations.
+One might suggest using CLIP in these situations by conducting knowledge distillation from large CLIP models to facilitate the training of smaller model architectures.
+However, as indicated in Table~\ref{exp_main} and Table~\ref{app_dalle_medical_image_compare_to_clip}, although knowledge distillation of CLIP does enhance model performance on most datasets, the gains are limited.
+This arises from two key limitations of CLIP knowledge distillation.
+First, distillation can only yield marginal improvements when the performance of CLIP on the target dataset (\eg medical image domains) is not good.
+Second, distillation tends to be ineffective when there is a mismatch between the architectures of student and teacher models~\cite{cho2019efficacy,stanton2021does}.
+This comparison further underscores the advantages of our method for training various network architectures, while the CLIP model architectures are fixed and not editable.

-{Please note that the goal of this paper is to show the huge potential of dataset expansion as a promising future direction instead of completely resolving it.
-We expect that the performance and computational efficiency of dataset expansion can be further improved in future research. }